allanwax/ClusterCopier/README.md

 **Building**

 If this is the first time the project has been accessed then you must create the ivy library.
-To do so, right click on the `.ivy` file 'add dependencies'.
+To do so, right click on the project and  'ivy>add dependencies'.

 To build in `Eclipse` click on the `ClusterCopier` java file and right click.